redsep-z/zmk-config-dimple/README.md

 5. Press the reset button on the back of Dimple Blue Edition PCB twice to put it into bootloader mode.
 There will be a device popped out.
 Drag the zmk firmware you generated into the root folder.
 6. The device will be refreshed and showed as 'dimple'.
 All done!

+## Known Issues:
+1. Blue LED doesn't work.
+2. Battery Level showed in the system is not accurate.
+3. Occasionally repeating key input (One noticed)
+4. Delayed connection when startup (Might have some issue with the bluetooth hardware on PC)

+It would be much appreciated that you can report issue after using Blue version Dimple.

 ## Credit:

 ZMK is awesome!